trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/deploying-tezos-contracts.md

 ### Handling default values

 A full migration script using `SimpleStorage` would look like the example below.
 Note that a default value (`3`) is passed to the deployer's `deploy()` function in order to set the contract's initial state.
-Note that the type of this second parameter must represent the type of state held in the contract, and should be represented in a form that is convertable from Javascript.
+Note that the type of this second parameter must represent the type of state held in the contract, and should be represented in a form that is convertible from Javascript.
 More details on this below.

 <p class="alert alert-warning">
 <strong>Coming from Ethereum?</strong> You'll notice that LIGO contracts lack constructors.
 Passing in default values as part of deployment is the only way to set the initial state of a contract.
 Constructors may be added to LIGO at a later date.